fred-terzi/extract-readmes/extract-readmes.reqt.md

   - Naming and uniqueness of output files.
   - Handling of write errors and permission issues.
   - Handling of special characters and edge cases in folder names.
+- If an existing READMEs/ directory is present, the
 <!-- reqt_README_field-->
 **README:**